AI & Emerging Tech

 • Training on Massive Data: LLMs are trained on billions of examples from books, websites, research papers, and code.
 During training, they repeatedly predict the next token and adjust when they are wrong, allowing them to learn language patterns, structure, and context over time.

-• Tokenization: Before processing, text is broken into smaller units called tokens (words, subwords, or characters).
+• Tokenization: Before processing text, the model breaks it into smaller units called tokens, such as words, subwords, or characters.
 This helps the model efficiently process and generate language step by step rather than handling full sentences at once.

 • Transformer & Attention Mechanism: LLMs use a transformer architecture, a major breakthrough in modern AI.
 The attention mechanism helps the model focus on the most relevant parts of the input, even across long texts, improving context retention and response quality.